Family Advocacy Program (FAP)

 Domestic Violence Incident Count - Consequent Command Actions (DVIC-CCA)

 Navy commands must report command actions for reportable DVIs as originally directed in NAVADMIN 037/15 and expounded upon in NAVADMIN 004/16.
 These NAVADMINs are the Navy’s system to collect this data as it is not complete nor accessible in current family advocacy, personnel, or criminal investigative systems.
 In order to cover this gap feedback is required from commands to account for qualifying DVI and consequent command actions taken.
-Additional information can be found on the DVIC-CCA FAQs (Updated 7 Jan16).
+Additional information can be found on the DVIC-CCA FAQs.

 Transitional Compensation for Abused Dependents (TCAD)

-Transitional compensation is payable to abused dependents or former dependents of nonretirement eligible members of the Armed Forces for a period of 36 months*.
+Transitional compensation is payable to abused dependents or former dependents of nonretirement eligible members of the Armed Forces for a period not to exceed 36 months (normally benefits are authorized for 24 months)*.
 TCAD is a congressionally authorized program which provides temporary monetary payments and benefits to dependent family members of service members or former service members who are separated from the military due to dependent-abuse offenses.
 TCAD provisions apply to members who, on or after November 30, 1993:

 1. Separate from active duty under a court-martial sentence resulting from a dependent-abuse offense,

 2. Separate from active duty for administrative reasons if the basis for separation includes a dependent-abuse offense, or